mindera-school/MS5-Memory-Minder/README.md

 ## Mechanics

-- click on the card/button to display a picture of the mindera, and if you don't find a matching card then the two are displayed again, if they are the same cards the cards keep the picture displayed.
+Click on the card/button to display a picture of the mindera, and if you don't find a matching card then the two are displayed again, if they are the same cards the cards keep the picture displayed.

 ## Goals